 You ‘ll notice a new section on your right side called performance.
 Click and set all things like below images.

-By enabling google page analyze.
-This ‘ll show google analyzes monitor on your W3 Total Cache plugin homepage like below image.
+By enabling google page to analyze.
+This ‘ll show Google analyzes monitor on your W3 Total Cache plugin homepage like below image.
 But I am using Gtmetrix because this gives me best results about speed and performance.
 Another good thing is that this is free.

 Page Cache Settings: